2024 Indianapolis 500: Television

 The race was carried live on television in the United States on NBC Sports.
-This was NBC's last Indy 500 under their full-time relationship with IndyCar which began in 2019; 2025's race will be aired on Fox.
+This was NBC's last Indy 500 under their full-time relationship with IndyCar which began in 2019; 2025's race was aired on Fox.
 Originally, it was planned for the race to be blacked out in the Indianapolis market, keeping in line with IndyCar's long standing blackout policies; a tape-delayed broadcast would have been shown on local NBC affiliate WTHR.
 After a weather delay, WTHR announced that the race would air live in Indianapolis.
 It was the first time the race has aired live in Indianapolis since 2021, when attendance restrictions stemming from the COVID-19 pandemic limited the tickets sold.

 On May 14, NBC announced that Jimmie Johnson would join the broadcast team for pre-race coverage and in-race analysis before leaving Indianapolis to compete in the Coca-Cola 600 later in the day.
 On May 16, NBC announced that both Danica Patrick and Mike Tirico would reprise their roles in pre-race and post-race coverage that they had held for several years.
 NBC's NASCAR commentator Jeff Burton and pit reporter Kim Coon joined the broadcast as roaming reporters.